yzhang18/RNA-SeqEZPZ-NF/README.md

    **Note**: this step only works because there is an existing samples.txt in the ```project_ex``` directory that was provided for you.

-5. At this point, you are now ready to click on ```Run full analysis``` to run the entire RNA-Seq pipeline steps with the example datasets provided.
+5. At this point, you are ready to click on ```Run full analysis``` to run the entire RNA-Seq pipeline steps with the example datasets provided.

 6. After clicking on ```Run full analysis```, you can click on ```Log``` then click on ```Refresh list``` to see the content of ```run_rnaseq_full.out``` which contains the progress of the pipeline.